peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Returns:</b>

 The absolute value of this object.
+Signals FlagInvalid and returns quiet NaN if this value is signaling NaN.

 ### Abs

     public PeterO.Numbers.EDecimal Abs();

-Gets the absolute value of this object.
+Finds the absolute value of this object (if it's negative, it becomes positive).

 <b>Returns:</b>

 An arbitrary-precision decimal number.
+Returns signaling NaN if this value is signaling NaN.

 ### Add